mscottsewell/CascadeFields/README.md

 ## Features

 - ✅ **Configurable Field Mappings**: Define which fields to cascade from parent to child records
+- ✅ **Entity-Specific Mappings**: Each related entity can have its own unique field mappings
 - ✅ **Trigger Field Detection**: Only cascade when specific fields change
 - ✅ **Relationship-Based**: Support for both named relationships and lookup fields
 - ✅ **Filtering**: Apply filters to target only specific child records (e.g., only active records)